VerenaDornauer/NLPApplicationOnHealthITEvaluationStudies/README.md

             print(ent.label_, ent.text)
 ```

 The results are meanwhile submitted to the ICIMTH 2020.
-Please contact me for further details about used Health IT evaluation studies or .py files.
+Please contact me for further details about e.g. .py files